Welcome to the Criminal Justice Information Network

 Discovery Automation Process for District Attorneys was highlighted along with the benefits to the users, as well as some of the features that the system offers.
 There were numerous screen shots of the system in action to allow for a more detailed understanding of the look and feel of the system.
 A timeline was provided for the various releases of the system and a chart of the constituents that are served by the system.
 To see the DAS Fact Sheet click here.

-Danny Bell, Project Manager for CJLEADS gave the Board an update on the progress of the system including over 25,000 trained users, over 510 Federal, State, County and Local Criminal Justice Agencies, Danny gave the Board an overview of the functionality of Release 8 for CJLEADS, that was made available December 6, 2012.
-This release allows for a vehicle partial plate search report, a group watch list alerts report, and a felony (FEL) warning icon.
-Danny stated that the CJLEADS team are continuing their collaboration efforts with AOC to complete work on an interface to the Statewide Warrants Repository that will offer real-time verification of warrant status.
-This feature, as well as several other enhancements, will likely be made available in Fall of 2013.
-CJLEADS is also working with NCDOJ to establish a web service to DCI which will display a hot file flag for all CJLEADS users and streamlined access to DCI for DCI certified users, for more information please see CJLEADS Website.The Office of State Controller has released in Feburary 2013, the NC Government Business Intelligence Compentency Center Program, you can read that report here.
+During the October 10, 2013 CJIN Board meeting, the Project Updates were deferred till the December 10, 2013 meeting, but Danny Bell, Project Manager for CJLEADS has provided the Board with an update on the progress of the system including over 25,700 trained users, over 518 Federal, State, County and Local Criminal Justice Agencies, there is some enhanced functionality for Release 9.3.
+This release allows for a search note to be added, and additional ease of using the GS menu.
+The CJLEADS team are continuing their collaboration efforts with AOC to complete work on an interface to the Statewide Warrants Repository that will offer real-time verification of warrant status.
+CJLEADS is also working with NCDOJ to establish a web service to DCI which will display a hot file flag for all CJLEADS users and streamlined access to DCI for DCI certified users, for more information please see CJLEADS Website.The Office of State Controller has released in June 2013, the NC Government Business Intelligence Compentency Center Program, you can read that report here.

 The NCAWARE system provides an automated, web-based statewide warrant repository to maintain and track criminal processes and offender information.
 NCAWARE electronically interfacing to the Local Law Enforcement RMS, a nightly download is now available to all law enforcement that will download into their specific Record Management System; AOC has also deployed a Magistrate Video Project that you can read more about and view the presentation here.
 For more information on NCAWARE please visit http://www.nccourts.org/news/NCAWAREfacts.asp.